The Frontier of Agricultural Index Insurance Innovation for Economic Development

 Satellite technology has improved substantially even in the past five years.
 Many of the most easily scaled index insurance contracts rely on indices built from satellite measurements conditions on the ground.
 As a previous post on indices for insurance discussed, higher-resolution measurements make for more indices that do a better job of predicting actual losses.

-The AMA Innovation Lab is experimenting with higher-resolution measurements of NDVI made possible with recent advances in satellite technology.
+I4 researchers have experimented with higher-resolution measurements of NDVI made possible with recent advances in satellite technology.
 The project will use measurements, taken by a private earth science company’s satellites flying over parts of Mozambique and Tanzania, are 50 times more detailed than those used for current index insurance products.

 Innovations to Reduce Contract Failure